-Known then as Lyons yard.
+Formerly known as Lyons yard.
 This was a very important 19th century transport hub.
 An old 19th century map overlaid over a present day map shows the rail head and the extent of the rail links.
 Many sidings terminated at the side of the Sankey or St Helens Canal.
-This was in it’s time a state of the art, cutting edge transport link, unrivaled anywhere in the world
+This was in it’s time a state of the art, cutting edge transport link, unrivalled anywhere in the world

 The solution to transporting large heavy loads over long distances, the world would follow

 Previously hauled by horse and cart over ancient medieval cart tracks, but not in the quantities now possible.

 An example of how the new transport links connected the country.

 Copper ore mined in Angelsey was transported to St Helens by barge for smelting

 St Helens also did international trade